With the arrival of many well known Artists on the Blockchain, more and more questions are emerging about the use or reuse of an Artistic work.

 More and more initiatives to distribute musical content are emerging to highlight Artists rather than the majors who pocket the majority of revenue.

 Although lawsuits can take place, the decentralized nature of the Blockchain makes it extremely difficult, if not impossible, to remove content once posted on it.
 If more and more Artists start using this medium to distribute their content with, for example Creative Commons licenses, soon Copyright owners may have to fight against an increasingly large and active community.

 Even if they choose to accommodate this change, it will be difficult for them to have such a large slice of the pie as before unless Artists decide to stick to an old model that favours only an elite.

-2021 will be a decisive turning point for Artists who will have to make a choice between working on a more equitable and equal solution between rights holders, or adopting a much more militant style to continue to enjoy the benefits the Blockchain offers.
+2021 will be a decisive turning point for Artists.
+They will have to make a choice between working on a more equitable and equal solution between rights holders… or adopting a much more militant style to continue to enjoy the benefits the Blockchain offers.

 Opinions · Beginner · 5 min

 With the NFT market in a correction, individuals point to Tulipmania as an example of what could be happening.
 But can we really compare the current NFT market trend with Tulipmania?